 Detection and monitoring

 Cybrary: Cybrary is an online platform that provides a number of free online training courses suitable for entry-level cybersecurity all the way through seasoned professionals with courses, virtual labs, and practice tests all in one spot and taught at just the right time, you can stay focused on your career development.

 The courses are full of important and immediately useful techniques that you can put to work as soon as you return to your job.
 They were developed through a consensus process involving hundreds of administrators, security managers, and information security professionals, and address both security fundamentals and awareness, and the in-depth technical aspects of the most crucial areas of IT security.

 Incident response and threat hunting

 Incident response (IR) is a reactive measure and it’s made of several steps.
 The first step of the incident response (IR) is vulnerability detection using tools such as Qualys, which is a platform designed to run a proactive vulnerability assessment for endpoints and web applications.
-Qualys offers free training and certifications that teaches individuals steps to run the tools and features and generate reports.
+Qualys offers free training and certifications that teach individuals steps to run the tools and features and generate reports.

 The next step is the response, which involves evaluating the nature of the vulnerability and determining the severity level based on risk appetite.
-The next step is mitigation, which involves reduction of the vulnerability by applying compensating controls and reducing the risk to acceptable level.
+The next step is mitigation, which involves the reduction of the vulnerability by applying compensating controls and reducing the risk to an acceptable level.

 In some cases, responders take steps to mitigate the incident, but without letting the attacker know that the attack has been detected.
 This allows security personnel to monitor the attacker’s activities and determine the scope of the attack.

 SANS offers GCIH certification for individuals who are interested in learning incident response and handling.
-The course provides information about cyber threat hunting, which is a proactive measure and digs deep into finding malicious actors in a target environment that have slipped past your initial endpoint security defenses.
+The course provides information about cyber threat hunting, which is a proactive measure, and digs deep into finding malicious actors in a target environment that have slipped past your initial endpoint security defenses.

 Security compliance and risk assessment

 Security compliance and risk assessment is a set of procedures that helps to identify, assess, and implement the risks in your organization to make sure that controls are in place.

 Knowing where to start when enhancing your security allows you to maximize your IT budget and resources, saving you money and time.
 SANS offers A Practical Introduction to Cyber Security Risk Management and a list of security compliance and policies

-If you have ever tried to adjust your privacy settings in a mobile/web app or a social media site, or tried to figure out how to exercise privacy choices on a website, chances are you encountered a privacy interface.
+If you have ever tried to adjust your privacy settings in a mobile/web app or a social media site or tried to figure out how to exercise privacy choices on a website, chances are you encountered a privacy interface.

-Privacy security sets forth standards for the collection, processing, transfer, deletion and other use of personal data, including in the context of organization operations, clinical research, use and deployment of facial recognition and other sensors, web and mobile device tracking, artificial intelligence, machine learning, big data and analytics, among others.
+Privacy security sets forth standards for the collection, processing, transfer, deletion, and other use of personal data, including in the context of organization operations, clinical research, use and deployment of facial recognition and other sensors, web and mobile device tracking, artificial intelligence, machine learning, big data, and analytics, among others.

 Cloud security refers to the technologies, policies, controls, and services that protect cloud data, applications, and infrastructure from threats.
 AWS, GCP, and MS Azure are top cloud services used by many businesses.

-Cloud Academy: This service is a platform designed to help individuals who are interested in obtaining certifications and hands-on labs on the following cloud services including on Amazon Web Services, Google Cloud, Microsoft Azure and many other cloud providers in the market.
+Cloud Academy: This service is a platform designed to help individuals who are interested in obtaining certifications and hands-on labs on the following cloud services including Amazon Web Services, Google Cloud, Microsoft Azure, and many other cloud providers in the market.

 Finding the right online cybersecurity course

 This guide is just the beginning, and it just scratches the surface in terms of what is available for cybersecurity professionals.
-But hopefully, it illustrates the point that there are a number of really high quality courses and training available online from reputable cybersecurity organizations.
+But hopefully, it illustrates the point that there are a number of really high-quality courses and training available online from reputable cybersecurity organizations.